 The U.S. intelligence community has stated in recent years (including in the Worldwide Threat Assessment delivered February 9, 2016) that the community does not know whether Iran will eventually decide to build nuclear weapons.
-Iran's adherence to the terms of the JCPOA indicates that Iran likely has put such a decision off for at least a decade.
-Iranian leaders have always professed that WMD are inconsistent with its ideology, citing Supreme Leader Khamene'i's 2003 formal pronouncement (fatwa) that nuclear weapons are un-Islamic.
-On February 22, 2012, he stated that the production of and use of a nuclear weapon is prohibited as a "great sin," and that stockpiling such weapons is "futile, expensive, and harmful."
-Other Iranian leaders have argued that Iran does not seek a nuclear weapon because doing so would make Iran less secure by stimulating a regional arms race, imposition of further international sanctions, or military action by Israel or the United States.
-Some hardline Iranian leaders have argued in favor of developing a nuclear weapon as a means of ending Iran's historic vulnerability to great power invasion or domination.
+But, Iran's adherence to the terms of the JCPOA indicates that Iran likely has put such a decision off for at least a decade.
+Iranian leaders cite Supreme Leader Khamene'i's 2003 formal pronouncement (fatwa) that nuclear weapons are un-Islamic as evidence that a nuclear weapon is inconsistent with Iran's ideology.
+On February 22, 2012, Khamene'i stated that the production of and use of a nuclear weapon is prohibited as a "great sin," and that stockpiling such weapons is "futile, expensive, and harmful."
+Other Iranian leaders have argued that an attempt to develop a nuclear weapon would reduce, rather than increase, Iran's security by stimulating a regional arms race or triggering Israeli or U.S. military action.
+Some Iranian leaders have argued in favor of developing a nuclear weapon as a means of ending Iran's historic vulnerability to great power invasion or domination.

 Iranian leaders assert that Iran's nuclear program was always for medical uses and electricity generation in light of finite oil and gas resources.
-Iran argues that uranium enrichment is its "right" as a party to the 1968 Nuclear Non-Proliferation Treaty and that it wants to make its own

-&lt;sup>12 Department of Defense.
-Unclassified Executive Summary.
-"Annual Report on Military Power of Iran."
-January 2014 nuclear fuel to avoid potential supply disruptions by international suppliers.
+Iran argues that uranium enrichment is its "right" as a party to the 1968 Nuclear Non-Proliferation Treaty and that it wants to make its own nuclear fuel to avoid potential supply disruptions by international suppliers.
 U.S. officials have said that Iran's gas resources make nuclear energy unnecessary, but that Iran's use of nuclear energy is acceptable as long as Iran verifiably demonstrates that its nuclear program is for only peaceful purposes.